fabric8io/fabric8/docs/faqGeneral.md

 #### What does fabric8 do?

-Fabric8 (pronounced _fabricate_) gives you out of the box services that assist you when building microservices, monoliths or any application in a linux container (Docker/Rocket) environment and is built on top of [Kubernetes](http://kubernetes.io/).
+Fabric8 (pronounced _fabricate_) gives you out of the box services that assist you when building Microservices, monoliths or any application in a linux container (Docker/Rocket) environment and is built on top of [Kubernetes](http://kubernetes.io/).

 #### What value does fabric8 add over OpenShift?